 Ilaria’s collegiate wrestling career began at Seton Hall University where he was a two-year varsity wrestler.
 In 2001, Ilaria transferred to The College of New Jersey where he was a team captain, and a two-time NCAA All-American.

 Ilaria received a Bachelor of Science degree in Psychology from the College of New Jersey in 2004 and a Master of Science degree in Psychology from Springfield College in 2008.

 Ilaria is a native of Belleville, NJ and currently resides in Long Beach, NY.

 |College:||Binghamton '04 / Fordham '06|

-Beau Bruno enters his fourth season as the assistant wrestling
+Beau Bruno enters his fifth season as the assistant wrestling

 coach at the U.S. Merchant Marine Academy.
 Bruno comes to the

 Academy after working as an assistant coach at New York

 Beau began his collegiate wrestling career at Seton Hall University.
 After two seasons with the Pirates, Bruno transferred to Binghamton University.
 At Binghamton he was named Academic All-American his senior year as well as placing fourth at the Division I CAA Conference Championships at 149-pounds.

 Bruno earned a Bachelors Degree in Human Development in 2004 from Binghamton University and received a Masters Degree in School Counseling in 2006 from Fordham University.